 Frazetta’s color palette, a far cry from the garish hues favored by many pulp artists of the time, helps ground his fantastic imagery in gritty realism, making it all the more believable (and, thus, all the more appealing) to the audience.
 The sure sense of composition, yet another mark of his genius, invariably directs the eye to the center of the action—and what an action it usually is!

-Menacing warriors engaged in hand-to-hand combat with monstrous foes, luscious heroines struggling to free themselves from the clutches of evil, mythical beasts battling each other to the death… These scenes have come to define Frazetta’s oeuvre and continue to captivate viewers today.
+Menacing warriors engaged in hand-to-hand combat with monstrous foes, luscious heroines struggling to free themselves from the clutches of evil, mythical beasts battling each other to the death… These scenes have come to define Frazetta’s work and continue to captivate viewers today.

 At the same time, the master’s uncanny ability to capture gestures and facial expressions mid-movement lends his art a sense of urgency that is impossible to look away from.
 Like a stopped piece of film, each of his paintings seems to depict a moment of intense drama, as if the characters are about to leap off the canvas and into our world.